White powder on bodies: 2-month-old dead; found naked with woman, 8-year-old

 Police are trying to determine the relationship between the woman and the two girls, but believe she could be their mother.

-There were initially no suspects and no one was in custody, Rimkunas said.
+There were no suspects and no one was in custody, Rimkunas said.